This is the 1985-1989 page of the Shigeru Miyamoto Archive.

 Lode Runner is a fresh, novel game.

-Donkey Kong Jr. Math is a good time with 2 people, Nintendo employees play it.
+Donkey Kong Jr. Math is a good time with two people, Nintendo employees play it.

 He originally called Mario “Mister Video”.
 He struggled with the design, Mario got a mustache to show the nose better, and overalls for his running animation.
 His wish was for Mario to keep being used in Nintendo games.